mvolkmann/blog/src/swift/Concurrency.md

 - can obtain additional functionality from extensions

-Accesses to actor properties and methods must occur in an asynchronous context and be preceded by the `await` keyword.
+Accesses to actor properties and methods must occur in a concurrent context and be preceded by the `await` keyword.

 `Actor` methods that have no danger of resulting in a race condition can be marked with the `nonisolated` keyword.
-This removes the need to call them in an asynchronous context and precede calls with the `await` keyword.
+This removes the need to call them in a concurrent context and precede calls with the `await` keyword.

 The following code demonstrates implementing a custom `Actor`